Improve Cross-Modality Segmentation by Treating T1-Weighted MRI Images as Inverted CT Scans: Discussion

 \section{Discussion}

+Creating annotation from scratch is a work intensive and time-consuming process.
+We showed that a simple image inversion technique can significantly improve the segmentation quality of CT segmentation models for T1-weighted MRI data.
+We demonstrated the feasibility for both a general multi-class and a specialized renal tumor model.
+Using this technique, we were able to localize and segment large ccRCC in T1-weighted MRI scans, using a model that was trained on CT data only.
+Our results underline that transferring available CT models, including pathology models, to the MRI domain can provide a viable efficiency boost in projects requiring large-scale pixel wise annotation.

-We demonstrate that image inversion can substantially improve the segmentation quality of models trained on CT data for T1-weighted MRI images.
-This approach can be used to quickly obtain initial segmentations that can then be refined.
-Given sufficient MRI sequences it may even be enough to train an nnUnet without any new or little annotation effort \cite{philipp2024annotationefficient}.
-The results emphasize the importance of color gradients for the TotalSegmentator model.
-In particular, the contrast between the patient and the background appears to be crucial.
+The results emphasize the importance of color gradients for the tested model.
+In particular, the contrast between the participants and the background appears to be crucial.
 Consistently setting the background in an inverted image to black improved the segmentation of all classes, even for organs located in the center of the body.
 Although the results were promising for T1-weighted images, we could not demonstrate improvements for T2-weighted images.
 This is likely due to the increased intensity of water in T2 images, which causes most organs to appear brighter than surrounding tissue.
-Extending the preprocessing pipeline with other image augmentations, such as histogram equalization, might make MRI images appear more similar to CT scans and further improve segmentation results.
-More sophisticated modality-transfer methods could potentially increase generalizability, however, implementing these complex models can be challenging and may be disproportionate for small-scale projects.
-For certain sequences, image inversion alone can be sufficient to achieve satisfactory results.
+Additionally, the lungs were difficult to segment in all tested sequences, likely due to the air within the lobes.

+For T1-weighted MRI, inversion improved segmentation of both tested models.
+Contrary to many abdominal organs with clear distinctive border, renal lesions can have similar attenuation to the kidneys \cite{de2017imaging}.
+Despite this, we were able to segment ccRCC in many instances.
+Segmentation quality greatly correlated with tumor volume, with larger tumors being localized and segmented much better.
+However, this could partially be a side-effect of using the DSC as a metric, which is more suitable for larger structures \cite{maier2024metrics}.

+Our study has acknowledged limitations.
+First, we created our groundtruth using both manual annotation and automatic segmentation.
+Doing this reduces the meaningfulness of the DSC, as we cannot assume the groundtruth to be completely correct.
+However, we consider it sufficient in the context of our study, as the goal is not 100\% accuracy, but rather creating pre-segmentations for a faster annotation process.
+Second, we focused on primary ccRCC and disregarded secondary tumors or metastasis.
+A segmentation of these would have been classified as incorrect by our evaluation pipeline, while a radiologist might have decided otherwise (Figure \ref{fig:kidney_examples}).